 Our Retirement in the Sun

-My wife, Sue, and I sold up in the UK and moved here to the north of Fuerteventura, one of the Canary Islands, in 2013 after she retired.
+My wife, Sue, and I sold up in the UK and moved here to start our retirement in the sun in the north of Fuerteventura, one of the Canary Islands, in 2013 after she retired.
 I continued to run my business remotely from here for a couple of years before closing it in early 2015.

 I decided to combine some of my hobbies and start a Youtube channel to keep me out of mischief.
 In these videos, and now this website, I try to show the island, and the way of life here, both good and bad.
 Also it includes hobbies such as woodworking, dogs, landscape photography, and radio controlled aircraft.
 Hopefully it shows that anyone can retire to the sun if they want to.
 It is not a matter of “being lucky” as so many people say to me.
 If that were the case, then with my luck, I would be living somewhere really awful, such as – well I won’t say.